ml-and-ds-papers-on-the-go/andre-ye.github.io/biology/winter-quarter/notes/module-2/chapter-14.md

     - Latin *filius* and *filia* mean "son" and "daughter".
   - Continues as *F2* generation, *F3*, so on.

-#### The Monohybrid Cross: Dominant and Recessive Traits, A Reciprocal Cross, Do Mendel's Results Hold for Other Traits?
+#### The Monohybrid Cross: Dominant and Recessive Traits; A Reciprocal Cross; Do Mendel's Results Hold for Other Traits?
 - Mendel took pollen from plants in the round-seed land and placed it on female reproductive organs for plants from the wrinkle-seed line.
   - All seeds produced from this cross were *round*.
 - Result: